 A Trello Card Close Up:

-Example of a card, (shh it’s not really past due, just haven’t archived yet – You can read the post here!)
+Example of a card, (shh it’s not really past due, just haven’t archived yet!)
 Below the “Activity” section, it shows all comments added, when it moved boards, etc. And I’d usually have the “Description” section filled in with my outline, but I moved quickly on this one.Is your content management process working for you?
 See how Trello can improve your workflow via @theshopfiles Click To Tweet

 How to Get the Most Out of Cards